iaincollins/structured-data-testing-tool/README.md

 #### How to test a URL

-You can integrate with `structured-data-testing-tool` with your CD/CI pipeline by using the API.
+You can integrate with a CD/CI pipeline by using the API.

-The API works just like the CLI, except you can more easily manage how you handle the response.

 ```javascript
 const { sdtt } = require('structured-data-testing-tool')